Lithium UPS · Architecture & Deployment Guide

 Choosing the right lithium UPS topology

-LiFePO₄ batteries are available across all three major UPS electrical topologies.
-The battery chemistry advantages — longer life, high-temperature tolerance, no routine replacement — apply regardless of topology.
+LiFePO₄ batteries are available across all three major UPS topologies.
+The chemistry advantages — longer life, high-temperature tolerance, no routine replacement — apply regardless of topology.
 The topology choice is driven by load sensitivity and protection requirements.

 Standby

-Standby and compact lithium UPS
+Standby & compact lithium UPS

-J60 · 350VA, 600VA · Wall / DIN rail / flat mount
+J60 · 350VA, 600VA · wall / DIN / flat

-J60C · 600VA · 1U short depth rack or wall
+J60C · 600VA · 1U short-depth / wall

-Single-phase lithium UPS guide →
+Single-phase lithium guide →

 Online double-conversion